 Pastor Mark Self began his ministry at Trinity in August 2014.
 He is a native of Louisville, KY and earned a Bachelor of Arts degree in Religion from the Kentucky Mountain Bible College in Jackson, KY.
 With over 27 years experience, Pastor Mark's ministerial experience has included churches in Georgia, Kentucky, North Carolina and Ohio.
 Pastor Mark received ordination in both the Wesleyan Church and Churches of Christ in Christian Union.

 His wife Debbie is an Intervention Specialist teacher in Fostoria City's Riley Elementary School.
 Their daughter and son-in-law, Megan and Nate Berkey, work in full-time ministry with Cru (Campus Crusade for Christ).
-Their son Nathan recently graduated from Kingswood University with a degree in theology and their daughter Hannah is attending Eastern Michigan University to study education.
+Their son Nathan recently graduated from Kingswood University with a degree in theology and their daughter Hannah is attending Cleveland State University to study education.

 Fostoria Trinity United Brethren Church is affiliated with the Church of the United Brethren in Christ, USA, which is Christian, Protestant, and Evangelical in nature and consists of about 400 churches in 15 countries, with a total membership of 37,000.